Shadoe Stevens: College and early career

 Stevens attended and graduated from the University of North Dakota, where he was a member of Sigma Nu fraternity.
 Majoring in Commercial Art and Radio/TV Journalism at the University of North Dakota and the University of Arizona, Stevens put himself through college working in radio at KILO in Grand Forks, North Dakota; KQWB in Fargo, North Dakota; and KIKX in Tucson, Arizona, where he quickly became the most popular DJ in town, under the on-air persona of "Jefferson K." Following college, he joined the Bill Drake-formatted station WRKO in Boston during the winter of 1968–69.
 At WRKO, he worked the early evening (6–9 p.m.) shift during the station's peak in popularity.
 In the spring of 1970, he moved to Southern California to another Drake outlet, KHJ, as one of the last true "Boss Jocks", where his big baritone and energetic enthusiasm soon gained a following.

 Stevens later went on to become a radio personality and program director at KRLA in Los Angeles.
 Attaining status as a programmer, he was hired to make a success of KMET-FM and then to create the programming for a new radio format on a new Los Angeles station, KROQ-FM ("K-Rock"), where he remained for five years.

 1970s and the rise to fame

 During the late 1970s and early 1980s, Stevens gained an additional cult following when he created and produced "Fred R. Rated for Federated", a long-running series of offbeat television commercials for the Federated Group, a chain of home electronics retailers in the western and southwestern United States.
 These ads were so popular that they were the subject of a Time Magazine article, and led to a movie deal, television shows, and American Top 40.
-From 1978-1979, Stevens served as the off-camera announcer on the syndicated Disco music television show Hot City.
+In 1978 and 1979, Stevens served as the off-camera announcer on the syndicated Disco music television show Hot City.

 In 1984, Stevens entered an inpatient treatment facility to overcome his longtime drug addiction.